Tapas, Taverns and History tour with Devour Madrid Food Tours

 As we steer towards the third stop we find the smell of garlic, shrimps coming at us, absolutely fab.
-Even Allison from the US who does not like seafood loved it.
+Even Allison from the US who does not as seafood loved it.
 When done with the shrimps, we move over to the bread, starting to soak up the flavourful oil, so good!

-At the last stop we got a selection of hot off the grill tapas and Joy handing out extra inside information about Madrid and specific tips for our stay.
+At the last stop, we got a selection of hot off the grill tapas and Joy handing out extra inside information about Madrid and specific tips for our stay.

 A special shout out to Joy!
 She´s a wonderful guide, her empathy and energy when she speaks of Madrid is contagious.
 She really makes it her own city, she´s part of it, not just a stranger passing.
-She made Madrid her home and she is a part of it´s history that will be written.
+She made Madrid her home and she is a part of its history that will be written.